arti9m/PHP-XLS-Excel-Parser/README.md

 Excel file format is known as _BIFF_, or _Binary Interchangeable File Format_.
 There are several versions exist which differ in how they store excel data from version to version.
 This parser supports BIFF version 5, or BIFF5, which is the file format used in Excel 95, and BIFF version 8 (BIFF8), which is used in Excel 97-2003 versions.
 The biggest difference between BIFF5 and BIFF8 is that they store strings differently.
 In BIFF5, strings are stored inside cells in locale-specific 8-bit codepage (for example, CP1252), while BIFF8 has a special structure called _SST_ (Shared Strings Table), which stores unique strings inside itself in UTF16 little-endian encoding, and reference to SST entry is stored in cell.

 Workbook stream consists of Workbook Globals substream and one or more Sheet substreams.
-Workbook Globals contains information about file such as BIFF5 encoding, encryption, sheets information and much more (we do not actually need much more).
+Workbook Globals contains information about the file such as BIFF5 encoding, encryption, sheets information and much more (we do not actually need much more).
 Sheet substreams, or Sheets represent actual sheets that are created in Excel.
 They can be Worksheets, Charts, Visual Basic modules and some more, but only regular Worksheets can be parsed.

 Excel keeps track of cells starting with first non-empty row and non-empty column, ending with last non-empty row and non-empty column.
 All other cells are completely ignored by this parser like they don't exist at all.

-### What happens when I open file
+### What happens when I open XLS file

 Note: during every stage extensive error checking is performed.
 See [Error handling](#error-handling) for more info.

 When a user opens XLS file, for example by executing `$excel = new MSXLS('file.xls');`, first thing happens is the script checks whether XLS file is stored as a Compound File (most of the time it is) or as a Workbook stream.
-If it is a Compound File, the script attempts to extract Workbook stream to temporary file and use that file in the future for all operations.
-Otherwise it will directly use supplied XLS file.
-The script never opens supplied XLS file for writing.
+If it is a Compound File, the script attempts to extract Workbook stream to a temporary file and use that file in the future for all operations.
+Otherwise, it will directly use the supplied XLS file.
+The script never opens the supplied XLS file for writing.

 After Workbook stream is accessed, the output encoding is set to _mb_internal_encoding()_ return value.
 Then _get_data()_ is executed: the script extracts information such as sheets count, codepage, sheets byte offsets, etc.